Specific Gas Constant Calculator

 Monatomic gases (He, Ar) have γ = 5/3 ≈ 1.667 because they have only translational energy modes.
 Diatomic gases (N₂, O₂, air) have γ ≈ 1.4 with additional rotational modes.
 Polyatomic gases (CO₂, CH₄) have lower γ due to vibrational modes.
 This calculator computes all properties from just molar mass and γ.

 Engineers working with gas dynamics, HVAC, combustion, or aerospace need accurate gas properties.
-This calculator provides instant results for any gas and includes a reference table for quick cross-checks, which makes it useful when you need to estimate density, sound speed, or compressor behavior from a gas name or molar mass.
+It provides gas-property estimates with a reference table for quick cross-checks, which makes it useful when you need to estimate density, sound speed, or compressor behavior from a gas name or molar mass.

 1. Select a common gas preset or enter custom molar mass and γ.